The Beautiful Mistake

-The Beautiful Mistake is a rock band from San Diego, California.
-Formed in 2000, the band has released two full-length albums: the 2002 debut album, Light A Match, For I Deserve To Burn, and 2004's This Is Who You Are.
-They have also released four EPs and had various songs featured on different compilation albums.
+The Beautiful Mistake is an American rock band from San Diego, California.
+Formed in 2000, the band has released two full-length albums: the 2002 debut album, Light a Match, For I Deserve to Burn, and 2004's This Is Who You Are.
+They have released four EPs and had various songs featured on different compilation albums.

+History

-Formed by Josh Hagquist and Shawn Grover following the breakup of their previous band, Ember, the band went through numerous member changes throughout the 2000's with Hagquist (vocals–guitar) remaining the constant in each incarnation.
+The band was formed by Josh Hagquist and Shawn Grover following the breakup of their previous band, Ember.
+It went through numerous member changes throughout the 2000s with Hagquist (vocals–guitar) remaining the constant in each incarnation.
 The Beautiful Mistake released albums on SideCho Records, The Militia Group and Reignition Records and had songs and videos featured on releases by Victory Records and Hopeless Records.
 The band also had their two full-length albums re-released in Europe on Sorepoint/Eat Sleep Records and in Asia on Bigmouth Japan.
 The Beautiful Mistake toured with numerous hardcore, punk and rock bands including Further Seems Forever, Brand New, Hopesfall, Elliott, Funeral For A Friend, As Cities Burn, Fall Out Boy, Senses Fail, Moneen, Every Time I Die, Open Hand, Glasseater, Brandtson, Anberlin, The Myriad, Copeland, and Emery to name a few.
-They were also able to share the stage with bands like Snapcase, Shelter, Common Rider, Underoath, Atreyu, Avenged Sevenfold, and Boysetsfire during their extensive touring of the U.S. They also made repeated appearances at CMJ fest in New York and SXSW in Austin Texas.
+They were also able to share the stage with bands like Snapcase, Shelter, Common Rider, Underoath, Atreyu, Avenged Sevenfold, and BoySetsFire during their extensive touring of the U.S. They also made repeated appearances at CMJ fest in New York and SXSW in Austin Texas.
 They had songs featured on numerous television shows on Mtv, Vh1 and the WB network.
 In 2005 The Beautiful Mistake were included in the movie "Bastards of Young" released on Art & Industry Films.
 The movie showcased the growing post-hardcore DIY music scene and also included interviews and performances from Taking Back Sunday, Thursday, Midtown, Jimmy Eat World, and Armor For Sleep.
 Interviews were taped at the annual Surf & Skate Festival in New Jersey in 2004.
 The Beautiful Mistake stopped touring in late 2005.

 In the Summer of 2008 Josh, Shawn and Armin Tchami reunited for an acoustic set at Tomfest and played songs from every release.